-The FAA reviewed Wipaire, Inc. Service Letter 253, Revision B, dated July 27, 2023, which specifies procedures for inspecting the left and right forward horizontal stabilizer spars for cracks.
-This service information is reasonably available because the interested parties have access to it through their normal course of business or by the means identified in ADDRESSES.
+This material also specifies procedures for repetitively inspecting the left and right, forward and rear, horizontal stabilizer spars for cracks, elongated holes, and corrosion after installation of the bathtub fittings.
+This material is reasonably available because the interested parties have access to it through their normal course of business or by the means identified in the ADDRESSES section.